rkokkelk/nl.xseth.wallbox/README.md

-# Go-e Charger app for Homey Athom
+# Wallbox Charger app for Homey Athom
-Adds support for the Go-e car Charger to the Homey Athom.
+Adds support for the Wallbox car Charger to the Homey Athom.
-* *Version*: 1.0.0

-## About the Go-e Charger
+## About the Wallbox Charger
-The Go-e Charger is a mobile car charger for type 2 charging cable, enabling up to 22kW charging.
-The Go-e Charger is mobile, it's connecable to a wide variety of sockets so it can be both your 'granny charger' and your wallbox depending on the power that's available at the charging location.
+The Wallbox Charger is a mobile car charger, enabling up to 22kW charging.

 ### Features
 * readout of values: *current power*, *current amperage*, *current voltage*, *current temperature*, *error status*, *power meter per session* and *max amperage as set for the device*